2. Setting up your course modules

 To set up your modules, go to Course Setup > Content

-Thereafter, sequence your modules in a way that makes sense for your topic and that will also make your subject interesting to your learners (what is an interesting hook for students to get excited about your subject?).
+Thereafter, sequence your modules in a way that makes sense for your topic and that will also make your subject interesting to your learners (what is an interesting hook for learners to get excited about your subject?).
 Capture their interest early!